zjor/mqtt2telegram/README.md

 - [v] list my subscriptions
 - [v] support unsub
 - [v] deploy to my cluster
-- opensource
+- create users on `/start` with names and secret
+- provide credentials to subscribed users to use REST API
 - add rest API to mqtt with Javalin
+- rotate creds command
+- ask for an example `curl` command
 - restore subscriptions asynchronously
 - [v] add bot self-documentation
-- provide credentials to subscribed users to use REST API
 - on subscribe show `curl` example show to send a test message
 - send test message to itself
 - github pages
+- opensource
 - deploy with gitlab actions
 - publish articles (medium, habr, arduino)